How to Set Up an Image Slideshow in Windows 10

 Setting up a Slideshow with LibreOffice Impress

 The Windows 10 slideshow options are somewhat limited.
 It doesn’t include any options for transition effects or subtitles.
-As such, it’s better to set up a slideshow with third-party software.
-There are loads of programs you could set up a slideshow with, and one of those is the Impress presentation application that comes with the freeware LibreOffice suite.
+As such, you might decide to set up a slideshow with third-party software.
+There are many programs you could set up a slideshow with, and one of those is the Impress presentation application that comes with the freeware LibreOffice suite.

 You can add the LibreOffice suite to Windows 10, and other platforms, from this page.
 Press the Download Now button, and then click Windows as the OS and press the Download Version 5.1.2 button to save its setup wizard.
 Then run through the setup wizard to install the office suite and Impress (open this page for further details).
 Once you’ve added the suite, click LibreOffice Impress to open the window below.